 The ease with which a disease spreads – how infectious it is – is measured using the ‘reproduction number’, R0, which is the average number of people who are expected to catch the disease from a single infected person.
 In March, the estimated R0 for COVID-19 was estimated to be around 2-3.
 Flu, in comparison, has a R0 of 1.3, while measles has a R0 as high as 18.

 Prime Minister Boris Johnson, Chief Medical Officer for England Chris Whitty and Government Chief Scientific Adviser Sir Patrick Vallance hold a news conference on COVID-19 on 12 March © Getty Images

 The proportion of the population needed to become immune to achieve herd immunity (the ‘herd immunity threshold’) is calculated by 1 – (1/R0).
 For the coronavirus, this gives the threshold of 60 per cent that was quoted by Vallance (using a R0 value of 2.5).

 Can we reduce the number of people who catch it?

-Crucially, though, a disease’s infectiousness isn’t set in stone.
-Measures can be taken to make it harder for a disease to spread (reducing the value of R0), and this in turn reduces the herd immunity threshold.
+Crucially, though, a disease’s infectiousness isn’t set in stone [it currently stands between 0.7-0.9 in the UK as of 19 July].
+Measures can be taken to make it harder for a disease to spread (reducing the value of R0), and this, in turn, reduces the herd immunity threshold.
 A few days after Vallance’s comments, Boris Johnson introduced new guidelines that will help to do this, including stopping non-essential contact with others and non-essential travel.

 “All the measures that we have put in place will reduce R0,” says Prof John Edmunds, an infectious disease expert at the London School of Hygiene and Tropical Medicine.
 Edmunds is a member of the Scientific Pandemic Influenza Group on Modelling (SPI-M), which is one of the groups providing advice to the government during the epidemic.